Policies & Guidelines

 It is required by the University Act of British Columbia that UBC be a party to all research contracts and agreements involving UBC appointees.
 This means that all research documents must be written between the Sponsor and the UBC (not with an individual principal investigator (PI), department or faculty).
 In the case of contracts/agreements where the PI is carrying out the work at a VCH site, both UBC and VCH are parties to the agreement.
 This will normally necessitate changes to the agreement in the party provision, notice provision, and signature block sections.
-VCH staff with no university affiliation should contact the Associate Director, VCH Research for more information.
+VCH staff with no university affiliation should contact the Associate Director, VCH Research Institute for more information.

 The Managing Director of the University-Industry Liaison Office (UILO) will sign approvals for contracts/agreements on behalf of UBC and the VCH Vice President, Research will sign on behalf of VCH.
 The Sponsored Research Group (SRG) in the UILO negotiates all projects.
 Information on the process may be obtained at Procedures & Service Standards.

 4. Approvals required to conduct research at VCH

 In order to begin a research project involving humans at VCH, at least two approvals are required: Approval from one of the UBC Research Ethics Boards (REBs), and Approval to Conduct Research at VCH.
 For “Affiliated Investigators” (see Researchers from Affiliated Organizations) VCH Research Institute will usually accept REB approvals from their institutions, but reserves the right to request a second review by the UBC Clinical Research Ethics Board (CREB) based on the level of clinical invasiveness of the proposed project.
 When such a second review is deemed necessary, application to the UBC CREB would be made by a VCH Research Institute investigator/VCH staff person collaborating with the “Affiliated Investigator”.